Location Management in IP-based Future LEO Satellite Networks: A Review: Abstract

 \section{Abstract}

 Future integrated terrestrial, aerial, and space networks will involve thousands of \acrfull{leo} satellites forming a network of mega-constellations, which will play a significant role in providing communication and Internet services everywhere, at any time, and for everything.
 Due to its very large scale and highly dynamic nature, future LEO satellite networks (SatNets) management is a very complicated and crucial process, especially the mobility management aspect and its two components location management and handover management.
 In this article, we present a comprehensive and critical review of the state-of-the-art research in LEO \acrshort{satnet}s location management.
 First, we give an overview of the \acrfull{ietf} mobility management standards (e.g., Mobile IPv6 and Proxy Mobile IPv6) and discuss their location management techniques limitations in the environment of future LEO \acrshort{satnet}s.
 We highlight future LEO \acrshort{satnet}s mobility characteristics and their challenging features and describe two unprecedented future location management scenarios.
 A taxonomy of the available location management solutions for LEO \acrshort{satnet}s is presented, where the solutions are classified into three approaches.
-For each of the reviewed approaches, the \textit{``Issues to consider"} section draws attention to important points that should be considered in future LEO SatNets location management.
-To identify the gaps, the current state of LEO SatNets location management is summarized and the challenges facing future LEO SatNets location management are discussed.
-Worthy research directions are recommended.
+The \textit{``Issues to consider"} section draws attention to critical points related to each of the reviewed approaches that should be considered in future LEO SatNets location management.
+To identify the gaps, the current state of LEO SatNets location management is summarized.
+Noteworthy future research directions are recommended.
 This article is providing a road map for researchers and industry to shape the future of LEO SatNets location management.

 \glssetwidest{HAPS-SMBS} \printglossary[style=alttree,type=\acronymtype,title=Abbreviations,nogroupskip, nonumberlist]